benjaminykim/self-driving-car-simulator/README.md

-# self-driving-car-simulator

-This is a self-driving car written in Python, using Udacity's car simulator and the Keras deep learning library to construct something that can drive around a race track without crashing.

-Here is a gif of the autonomous capabilities of the current working model:
+# Convolutional Neural Network - Self Driving Car

+## Introduction
+With Udacity's car simulator found [here]**(https://github.com/udacity/self-driving-car-sim), machine learning enthusiasts can easily use the embedded image feed from the virtual car to create a self-driving car.
+My implementation of this idea incorporates research publications from [Nvidia](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) to construct the neural network, Keras as the machine learning framework (with Tensorflow backend), and Python in order to drive a car around a map.

+## Results

+Here are short gifs that demonstrate the model's ability to maneuver the car around a race track.
+While there are no automated benchmarks for performance, I ran the network for over 5 hours and the car had never crashed.

 ![alt text](https://github.com/benjaminykim/self-driving-car-simulator/blob/master/media%20assets/1.gif)